yoshida-lab/XenonPy/docs/source/index.rst

 This library provides a simple API that allows users to fetch the models via an HTTP request.
 For the ease of using the pre-trained models, some useful functions are also provided.

-See :doc:`features` for details
+See :doc:`features` for details.

 ------
 Sample
 ------
-Some samples are available here: https://github.com/yoshida-lab/XenonPy/tree/master/samples
+Sample codes of different features in XenonPy are available here: https://github.com/yoshida-lab/XenonPy/tree/master/samples

 .. _user-doc: